idclark/.emacs.d/README.md

 One central configuration for work, home, and virtual machines.

-I build Emacs straight from Git `master` branch, but any version >= 24 that suppots `package.el` should work just fine.
+I build Emacs from `https://github.com/d12frosted/homebrew-emacs-plus`, but any version >= 27 that suppots `package.el` should work just fine.
 This configuration has been tested on both OS X and Linux.
+For linux, complile direclty against the `master` branch.
 Windows... you're on your own.

 The configuration consists of a single `init.el` containing only `use-package` declarations.
 Custom snippets can be found in `/lisp` and added to `load-path` as needed.

-I've refactored any use of `Auto-Complete` in favor of [Company-mode](https://company-mode.github.io/).
+I've refactored any use of `Auto-Complete` in favor of [LSP](https://emacs-lsp.github.io/lsp-mode/).
 The backends are more robust and I've found customization to be more consistent and easier to tweak.

 Supported Modes
 ---------------

-* Python mode with Ancaconda and virtual environment / IPython support
+* Python mode with the pyright lsp server / poetry / pyenv virtual environments
-	* Experimental support for Jupyter notebooks via `EIN` package.
+* Rust support with Rustic and lsp
 * LaTeX with Auctex
 * Clojure mode with Cider
 * ESS for R
 * Magit and Org mode
 * Web mode for html / jinja templating
 * Golang
-* C/C++/Obj-C with Irony
-* Scala and Java IDE with ENSIME mode
-  * Experimental support for Apache Spark repls with Python and Scala

 License
 ========